fuzz/etcdon/README.md

 You do not need to set `DON_PATH` if you install etcdon in `~/.config/etcdon`, otherwise set it to the directory in which you do have etcdon installed.

-Set `DON_HOST` to the IP address of your Mastodon server.
+Set `DON_HOST` to the hostname or IP address of your Mastodon server.

 ## Backups

-The official backup documentation is [here](https://docs.joinmastodon.org/admin/backups/).
+The official Mastodon backup documentation is [here](https://docs.joinmastodon.org/admin/backups/).

 The docs state "If you are using an external object storage provider such as